Martinsburg Assault & Battery Lawyers

 It can be charged as a misdemeanor or a felony and can carry serious penalties, including jail time and heavy fines.
 If you have been charged with assault, you need a skilled and experienced Martinsburg assault and battery attorney.

-Call (304) 244-0633 to speak to a member of The Criminal Law Center today.
+Call (304) 262-9300 or reach out online to speak to a member of The Criminal Law Center today.

 Assault and battery are two separate charges that are often charged together.
 Assault is an attempt to cause harmful or offensive contact with another person.
 Battery is actual harmful or offensive contact with another person.
 Both can be charged as misdemeanors or felonies.